mingjinqc/selenium-report/README.md

 # Selenium Test + GitHub Actions Report Example

 ## What This Does
-On every edit and commit to `main` that changes `username.json`,  a GitHub Actions workflow automatically runs a headless Selenium test that:
+On every edit and commit to `main` that changes `username.json` only,  a GitHub Actions workflow automatically runs a headless Selenium test that:

 1. Reads the username from `username.json`
 2. Opens `https://login.salesforce.com/` in a headless Chrome browser